byExist/fluxgate/docs/en/about/comparison.md

     ```python
     from fluxgate import CircuitBreaker
-    from fluxgate.windows import CountWindow
-    from fluxgate.trackers import All
     from fluxgate.trippers import MinRequests, AvgLatency, SlowRate
-    from fluxgate.retries import Cooldown
-    from fluxgate.permits import Random

     # Trip when average latency is over 2 seconds.
     tripper = MinRequests(10) & AvgLatency(2.0)